A piece of Alsace in the jungle of Malaysia - California18

-Colmar with its half-timbered idyll is in Upper Alsace – right?
-Many people rub their eyes in the Malaysian jungle: a tropical clone with a drawbridge, bay windows and croissants protrudes from the green.
+The half-timbered idyll of Colmar is in Upper Alsace – right?
+In the jungle of Malaysia there is a tropical clone with a drawbridge and croissants.

 The soft voice of Charles Trenet sounds from loudspeakers, past colorful half-timbered houses with bay windows and turrets.
 “La Mer…” sings the singer.
 People stroll over the cobblestones, the scent of crispy croissants wafts from a boulangerie.